 Am I at risk for getting Zika virus?

 You may be at risk for Zika virus if you travel to an area where there is local transmission of Zika.
 This means the mosquitos in the area may be carrying the Zika virus and are capable of passing it to people when they bite.
 There may also be a risk if you have unprotected sex with a partner who has traveled to a Zika area.

 The list of regions where local transmission of Zika has been reported is being updated regularly.
-It is most common in Central and South America, the Caribbean, and islands in the South Pacific.
-In the United States, local transmission of Zika has been identified in Puerto Rico and some areas of Florida.
+It is most common in Central and South America, the Caribbean, and parts of Africa and Southeast Asia.
+In the United States, there were previous reports of local transmission in Miami, Florida and Brownsville, Texas.
 Check the CDC website for the complete list of travel advisories.